 6) Book it — Libraries are a wonderful resource on the road.
 Almost every town has one, they offer free Wifi and are quiet, air-conditioned places to hang out.
 We skim through the used book rack to buy $1 books.
-If we stay someplace for a month we apply for a library card so we can check out books and DVDs for free.
+If we stay someplace for a week or more we get a library card so we can check out books and DVDs for free.

 9) Go the extra mile — When we were traveling around the world we rented a car where we needed one.
 Back in the U.S. that got expensive so we bought a car.
 You’ll put on many miles as a nomad so skip the gas guzzler and get a car with great gas mileage.

 10) Take a break — Constantly moving from place to place can get tiring.
 We try to stay a minimum of a week anywhere.
-We’ll also set up firebreaks where we’ll stay at least a month to recharge our batteries.
+We’ll also set up firebreaks where we’ll stay at least a month or two to recharge our batteries and catch up on our writing.
 When that happens Larissa even makes the investment of buying a bottle of ketchup.
 I’m concerned though that it could be a gateway condiment and the next thing I know she’ll be buying mustard and relish.